 - Get a feel for how your audience might be discussing the topics that are relevant for your business.
 This can help you understand consumer intent.

 - Better optimize your content by crafting more relevant and attractive page titles for your content.
 The more specific and relevant you target your audience, the better you should be able to rank

-Competitive intelligence s a huge part of building a strong digital marketing strategy.
-Understanding the strengths and weaknesses of your own business as well as your competitors can make or break your strategy.
+Competitive intelligence is a huge part of building a strong digital marketing strategy.
+Understanding your own strengths and weaknesses and of your competitors can make or break your strategy.

 Similarweb allows you to uncover competitor strategies, discover new opportunities and understand your customer’s intent.
-You can instantly get insights about your competitors by entering their domain name in the search box.
+You can instantly get insights about your competitors by entering the domain name in the search box.

 - Traffic overview, including metrics such as total visits, visit duration and pages per visit, traffic by country, and traffic sources (where the traffic is from).
 When comparing different competitors this way, it’s possible to determine their relative market share.